Amankohare0514/FE-test-task/README.md

 # Getting Started with Create React App

 #Features
-Search: Easily search for Star Wars characters by name.
+-Search: Easily search for Star Wars characters by name.
-Pagination: Navigate through the list of characters with the Previous and Next buttons.
+-Pagination: Navigate through the list of characters with the Previous and Next buttons.
-Data Statistics: Get insights into the total number of characters and counts for different species (Droids, Humans, and Others).
+-Data Statistics: Get insights into the total number of characters and counts for different species (Droids, Humans, and Others).
-Loading and Error Handling: Visual feedback for loading data and error messages in case of issues.
+-Loading and Error Handling: Visual feedback for loading data and error messages in case of issues.

 ## Demo